 “We have from 50 to 1000 price changes a week in our departments, this week we have, for example, 940 goods with a new price.
 In the past, it took an hour at least, but usually we spent a lot of hours changing prices.
 Since we introduced Pricer’s electronic pricing, we save a lot of time.”, says Fredrik Nybäck, ICA Maxi Lindhagen.

-Oskar Mollberg, Sales Manager in ICA Maxi Lindahagen, agrees: “The main reason we acquired this system was to save time and minimize the risk of giving the customer incorrect prices.
+Oskar Mollberg, Sales Manager at ICA Maxi Lindahagen, agrees: “The main reason we acquired this system was to save time and minimize the risk of giving the customer incorrect prices.
 We also wanted to make price changes fast.
 I see it as a future investment, and working with it is really simple.
 Since Pricer synchronizes with Store Office, our store system, simply pressing a button on our computer changes prices in the store.”

 This brings greater value over time as customers gain increased confidence in the store.